open-chaos/experiment-catalog/delete-all-nodes/README.md

-# Drain a Kubernetes Node Chaos Experiment
+# Delete Kubernetes Nodes Chaos Experiment

-This experiment explores whether my application can maintain itself when a Kubernetes node is drained
+This experiment explores whether my application when all of a Kubernetes cluster nodes are deleted.
+The belief being explored here is that you have multiple clusters for your application and it will failover to another cluster.

 ## Setup for Experiment Execution